 Whenever you’re considering purchasing a used car, investing in a pre-purchase inspection (PPI) is a good idea.
 Because Certified Pre-Owned cars get run through an inspection by the dealership, a full-blown PPI, where an independent mechanic takes the time to vet the vehicle of any potential faults, may be overkill.
 That being said, you should continue to perform your due diligence and give your potential CPO purchase a very thorough and careful “eye test.”

 Take a slow walk around the car, look for anything out of place, any troublesome scratches or dents.
-Keep alert for any noticeable smells, and if you hear or feel anything unsettling, be sure to mention it to the salesman.
+Keep alert for any noticeable smells, and if you hear or feel anything unsettling, be sure to mention it.
 Dealerships aren’t likely to replace or repair standard wear-and-tear items on a car—brake pads, scratched wheels, the occasional dent—but if it looks like they missed something in their inspection, definitely point it out.

 Additionally, CPO contracts will have plenty of fine print.
 You should plan to read all of it.
 Every automaker’s plan is different, and it’s critical that you know when your CPO warranty begins, how many miles or years it will last, and what items and services are covered.
 Unfortunately, some brands are less reliable than others, so do some research to find what common problems may arise in the model you want.